top of page

 Headache

-Headaches are among the most common health problems: about 4–5% of the population suffer from daily headaches and about 70% suffer from intermittent or chronic headaches.
+Headaches are among the most common health problems: approximately 4–5% of the population suffer from daily headaches and approximately 70% suffer from intermittent or chronic headaches.

 Primary headache types